fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 > [!NOTE]
 > This feature is currently in Public Preview.

-When you turn on the organization-wide or per-organizer **Anonymous users can join a meeting unverified** setting, your organizers see the **Require unverified participants to verify their info before joining** setting in their **Meeting options**.
+When you turn on the organization-wide **Anonymous users can join a meeting** or per-organizer **Anonymous users can join a meeting unverified** setting, your organizers see the **Require unverified participants to verify their info before joining** setting in their **Meeting options**.
 This setting is off by default, allowing unverified participants to join meetings.
 However, organizers can choose to turn on this setting for specific meetings to restrict access.
-If you turn off the organization-wide or per-organizer **Anonymous users can join a meeting unverified** policy setting, organizers can't configure this meeting option.
+If you turn off the organization-wide **Anonymous users can join a meeting** or per-organizer **Anonymous users can join a meeting unverified** policy setting, organizers can't configure this meeting option.

 ## Anonymous users can join a meeting after verifying with an email code (Public Preview for Teams Premium)